-- For image generator:
+• For image generator:

-- CV_CAP_PROP_OPENNI_OUTPUT_MODE Two output modes are supported: CV_CAP_OPENNI_VGA_30HZ used by default (image generator returns images in VGA resolution with 30 FPS) or CV_CAP_OPENNI_SXGA_15HZ (image generator returns images in SXGA resolution with 15 FPS); depth generator's maps are always in VGA resolution.

-- For depth generator:

-- CV_CAP_PROP_OPENNI_REGISTRATION - Flag that synchronizes the remapping depth map to image map by changing depth generator's view point (if the flag is "on") or sets this view point to its normal one (if the flag is "off").
+- CV_CAP_PROP_OPENNI_OUTPUT_MODE Three output modes are supported: CV_CAP_OPENNI_VGA_30HZ used by default (image generator returns images in VGA resolution with 30 FPS), CV_CAP_OPENNI_SXGA_15HZ (image generator returns images in SXGA resolution with 15 FPS) and CV_CAP_OPENNI_SXGA_30HZ (image generator returns images in SXGA resolution with 30 FPS, the mode is supported by XtionPRO Live); depth generator's maps are always in VGA resolution. - For depth generator: - CV_CAP_PROP_OPENNI_REGISTRATION Flag that registers the remapping depth map to image map by changing depth generator's view point (if the flag is "on") or sets this view point to its normal one (if the flag is "off").
+The registration process's resulting images are pixel-aligned, which means that every pixel in the image is aligned to a pixel in the depth image.